List of M*A*S*H characters: Sherman T. Potter

 Although his career was in the Horse Cavalry until 1924 when he married, he has told stories about being in the Infantry during World War I. During combat in World War I, at the July 1918 Battle of Château-Thierry, he was mustard gassed, leaving him blind for a month in a French hospital.
 In the September–November 1918 Battle of the Argonne Forest, he was "lost for three days, taken prisoner, head shaved and beaten to a pulp".
 Several of his teeth were knocked out by his German captors, for which he was later awarded a Purple Heart, one of four he holds: two from World War I, one for his teeth being broken by the Germans and another for having been gassed; one from World War II when his illicit still on Guam blew up on him; and one from Korea, for being shot in the buttocks by a sniper.
 After the Great War, he went to medical school, and began his service as an Army doctor in 1932, serving in World War II.
 One of his most cherished possessions is his Good Conduct Medal, an award "only given to enlisted men", Potter explains to Radar while unpacking that he has a "Good Conduct Medal with a clasp."
-That means he was an enlisted man for at least eight years before he becomes a doctor.
+That means he was an enlisted man for at least six years before he becomes a doctor.
 It is framed and hung behind his desk during his tenure at the 4077th.
 However, the earliest a soldier in the army was credited towards this award was 1940, and as a physician Potter would have been a commissioned officer and so ineligible for it at the time.
 He also has claimed to be in two different theaters of War during World War II: In the summer of 1944 on Guam; in December 1944 in the Battle of the Bulge.
 Potter is married to Mildred, and they have only one daughter and one grandson in some episodes, while in others he has multiple children – including a son born in 1926 who is a dentist – and grandchildren.